ee-jackson/wytham-hawthorn/docs/project-notebook.md

 * Additionally, marked 3 branches on 6 focal trees and counted flowers (flowers are brown, stamen still visible, sometimes small green fruits)
   * tree ids: 001, 015, 005, 008, 007, 021
   * recorded number of flowers and distance from branch tip to label
-  * flowers inbetween branch tip and label were counted
+  * flowers between branch tip and label were counted
   * label was placed at a distance that gave around 30 flowers
 * was not able to count flowers on all re-marked trees as branches with flowers were either too high or not visible
   * 018 - branches were too high and really difficult to access